roseline-client/Rosaline-TOS/README.md

 - **All sales are final.** No refunds will be issued under any circumstances.
 - **Chargebacks or disputes** will result in license suspension.

-## License Termination
+## License Termination & Account Suspension
 Your license may be revoked for:
 - Violating these Terms & Conditions.
 - Harassment, abuse, or misconduct.
 - Tampering with or attempting to manipulate the client.
-- Spreading false/misleading claims about Rosaline.
+- Spreading false or misleading claims about Rosaline.
 - Participation in harmful or illicit activities.

+Rosaline also reserves the right to **suspend or revoke your account access at any time, for any reason, with or without notice**.

 Bans may be **permanent**.
 Appeals are **not guaranteed**.

 ## Terms Updates
-These Terms may be updated at any time.
-Continued use of Rosaline = acceptance of changes.
+- These Terms may be updated at any time without prior notice.
+- Continued use of Rosaline signifies your **acceptance of the latest version**.
+- You are required to comply with the most recent Terms & Conditions at all times.

 ---